The HI intensity mapping power spectrum: insights from recent measurements: The two-dimensional power spectrum

+{ where $\sigma_{\rm avg}$ is given by \eq{savg}.} The resultant 2D power spectra are displayed in \cref{fig:2dpshp}, for the two redshifts, $z=0.32,\, 0.44$. { These are not affected by the window function or the $k$-space asymmetry in real observations and are thus directly comparable with future data}.
+The plots show that the power rapidly declines (by several orders of magnitude) as $k_{\parallel}$ increases, due to the finger-of-god effects at high-$k$.
+This follows from the value of $\sigma_{\rm avg} \sim 3.5$ Mpc at these redshifts, combined with the exponential fall-off in \eq{2dpowerHI}.

-The horizon limit of the MeerKAT interferometer, below which foregrounds are expected to become relevant, is defined through \citep[e.g.][]{liu2014}:
+The wedge limit of the MeerKAT interferometer, below which foregrounds are expected to become relevant, is defined through \citep[e.g.][]{liu2014}:

 Here $r$ is the comoving radial distance and {$\theta_0$} is a characteristic of the beam \citep{paul2023}.
-The horizon adopted in the analysis of \citet{paul2023} is conservatively taken to be about 10 times stricter, $k_{\parallel} = 0.26 k_{\perp}$.
+The wedge adopted in the analysis of \citet{paul2023} is taken to be about 10 times stricter, $k_{\parallel} = 0.3 k_{\perp}$.
 This is shown by the black dotted lines in Fig. \ref{fig:2dpshp}.

 \bsp